Catherine Opie: Photography

+As of 2026, Opie's studio is at The Brewery Art Colony.

+Teaching

+Opie's teaching career began in 2001 at the University of California, Los Angeles (UCLA).
+In 2019, UCLA announced Opie as the university’s inaugural endowed chair in the art department.

+Opie taught photography workshops at Anderson Ranch Arts Center and Fine Arts Work Center.

+Board member

 At the Hammer Museum, Opie was on the first Artist Council (a series of sessions with curators and museum administrators) and served on the board of overseers.

-Along with fellow artists John Baldessari, Barbara Kruger, and Ed Ruscha, Opie served as a member of the board for the Museum of Contemporary Art, Los Angeles.
-In 2012, she and the others resigned; however, they joined the museum's 14-member search committee for a new director after Jeffrey Deitch's resignation in 2013.
-Opie returned in support of the museum's new director, Philippe Vergne, in 2014.
-She was also on the board of the Andy Warhol Foundation.
+Along with fellow artists John Baldessari, Barbara Kruger, and Edward Ruscha, Opie served as a member of the board for the Museum of Contemporary Art, Los Angeles.
+In 2012, they all resigned; however, they joined the museum's 14-member search committee for a new director after Jeffrey Deitch's resignation in 2013.
+Opie returned to the board in support of the museum's new director, Philippe Vergne, in 2014.

+Opie was also on the board of the Andy Warhol Foundation for the Visual Arts.

-Along with Richard Hawkins, Opie curated a selection of work by the late artist Tony Greene at the 2014 Whitney Biennial, in New York.
-As of 2017, Opie has her studio at The Brewery Art Colony.
+Along with Richard Hawkins, Opie curated a selection of work by the late artist Tony Greene at the 2014 Whitney Biennial in New York City.